It happened to someone I know

 Signpost

 • Report and Support is the University's single online reporting platform for direct, confidential help.
 Making a report does not automatically trigger a formal complaint.
-However, making a named report means that an SVLO will contact the reporting party to discuss support and explain the options available to them, which would include a formal complaint.
+However, if someone provides their contact details in a report, an SVLO will contact them, initially to discuss support and explain the options available, which could include a formal complaint.

-• You can support someone in reporting the incident to the University.
+• You can support someone who is reporting an incident to the University.
 The online form allows you to select if you are helping someone to input a report at this time.
 It will then guide you through the process step by step.

 • Never pressure someone into reporting.
 Regardless of whether you believe it is the right thing to do.
 Let them work at their own pace.
 This is about them and their choices, not yours.